Welcome to Flanagan

 3. Learning activities (predominately rotations-e.g. 1 group working with teacher, one group working with EA and three independent groups participating in various math activities that have been previously modelled.

-Here is a catchy and quick song that can help your child develop their knowledge of letters and sounds.
+Here is a catchy tune and video that can help your child develop their knowledge of letters and sounds.
 We have been doing it in Flanagan, and we love it.

 FLANAGAN PHOTO GALLERY